 Changes in urine concentration often point to underlying medical issues that require attention.

-Dog Not Concentrating Urine: Why It Happens
+Dog Not Concentrating Urine: What Does It Mean?

 Dog Not Concentrating Urine: Common Causes